 Liaison Officers may be required to represent the Harbour Authority/Torbay Council at the Salvage Control Unit or Marine Response Unit.

-In the event of an incident on-shore affecting the harbour estate, there will be a requirement for a Liaison Officer from Tor Bay Harbour Authority to attend the Police Incident Control Point/Silver Control.
-There will also be a requirement for a liaison officer to attend the Emergency Co-ordination Centre at the Town Hall if operational.
+In the event of an incident on-shore affecting the harbour estate, there will be a requirement for a Liaison Officer from Tor Bay Harbour Authority to attend the Police Incident Control Point.
+There will also be a requirement for a liaison officer to attend the Emergency Co-ordination Centre at Tor Hill House if operational.